1 Hour / 1 CE

 • 1 Describe initial versus comprehensive assessments of violence risk

-• 2 Describe the distinction between initial versus comprehensive assessments of violence risk to more effectively deliver services and manage liability
+• 2 Describe the difference between initial and comprehensive assessments of violence risk to improve service delivery and liability management

-• 3 Describe an overview of the different approaches to conducting initial risk assessments
+• 3 Describe an overview of various methods used in conducting initial risk assessments

 • Intended Audience

-This training is designed for mental health professionals and allied clinicians who are involved in violence risk and threat assessment, regardless of their career stage.
-Whether you are new to the field or an experienced practitioner seeking to deepen your expertise or refresh your knowledge, this program provides comprehensive instruction in the structured professional judgment approach to violence risk and threat assessment.
-Participants will gain practical skills and insights relevant to a variety of settings where evaluating and managing potential violence is critical.
+This training is intended for mental health professionals and allied clinicians who are involved in violence risk and threat assessment, regardless of their career stage.
+It is suitable for those specializing in forensic psychology, threat assessment, or risk management, and for clinicians who work with individuals or organizations where evaluating and managing potential violence is essential.
+The program provides comprehensive instruction in the structured professional judgment approach, equipping participants with practical skills and insights relevant to a variety of professional roles.

 • Experience Level